ioreka/uncommonplace/The Body, A Guide For Occupants.md

 To say that your body is your long-suffering servant is to put it mildly.
 #suffering

 Insulin is a hormone.
-Hormones are the bicycle messengers of the body, delivering chemical messages all around the teeming metropolis that is you. #bicycles
+Hormones are the bicycle messengers of the body, delivering chemical messages all around the teeming metropolis that is you. #bicycles #the-body

 In breathing, as in everything in life, the numbers are fantastical. #data